Chengdu J-20: Stealth

-Analysts noted that the J-20's airframe employs a holistic approach to reduce its radar cross-section (RCS), uniquely combining canard wings with leading edge root extensions (LERX).
+Analysts have noted that the J-20's airframe employs a holistic approach to reduce its radar cross-section (RCS), uniquely combining canard wings with leading edge root extensions (LERX).
 The chined forebody, modified radar radome, and electroconductive canopy use a stealth shaping, yielding signature performance in a mature design similar to the F-22.
 The diverterless supersonic inlets (DSI) leading into serpentine inlets (S-ducts) can obscure the reflective surface of the engine from radar detection.
 DSI intakes save weight, reduce complexity, and minimize radar signature.
-Additional low-observable features include a flat fuselage bottom holding an internal weapons bay, sawtooth edges on compartment doors, mesh coverings on cooling ports at the base of the vertical tails, embedded antennas, and radar-absorbent coating materials.
-While the aircraft's fins/strakes and axisymmetric rear areas may expose the aircraft to radar, the overall stealth shaping is robust and considerably more capable than the Russian PAK-FA.
+Additional low-observable features include a flat fuselage bottom holding an internal weapons bay, sawtooth edges on compartment doors, mesh coverings on cooling ports at the base of the vertical tails, embedded antennas and panels within the aircraft skin, and radar-absorbent coating materials.
+While the aircraft's fins/strakes and axisymmetric rear areas may expose the aircraft to radar, the overall stealth shaping of the J-20 is robust and considerably more capable than the Russian PAK-FA.
 Improvements regarding stealth were subsequently introduced - one prototype in 2014 was powered by WS-10 engines equipped with different jagged-edge nozzles and tiles for greater stealth.
 The J-20 production model with the serrated WS-10C engine is also capable of mitigating negative effects on rear-aspect stealth.
+The aircraft is also equipped with a retractable refueling probe embedded on the right side of the cockpit, to help the fighter to maintain stealth while flying greater distances.

-Others have raised doubts about the use of canards on a low-observable design, stating that canards would guarantee radar detection and compromise stealth.
-However, these critiques with respect to the canards' RCS may be unfounded.
-Canards and low-observability are not necessarily mutually exclusive designs.
+Others have raised doubts about the use of canards on a low-observable design, stating that canards guarantee radar detection and compromise stealth.
+However, these criticisms may be unfounded.
+Canards and low observability are not necessarily mutually exclusive.
 Northrop Grumman's proposal for the U.S. Navy's Advanced Tactical Fighter (ATF) incorporated canards on a stealthy airframe.
 Lockheed Martin employed canards on a stealth airframe for the Joint Advanced Strike Technology (JAST) program during early development before dropping them due to complications with aircraft carrier recovery.
 McDonnell Douglas and NASA's X-36 featured canards and was considered to be extremely stealthy.
-Radar cross-section can be further reduced by controlling canard deflection through flight-control software, as on the Eurofighter.
-Similarly, Chinese aerospace researchers also concluded that, in terms of stealth, the canard delta configuration is comparable with the conventional arrangement.
-Defense observer Rick Joe believes J-20's configuration is stealthy, while there is a lack of evidence for the popular assumption of canards' inherent incompatibility with stealth.
+RCS can be further reduced by controlling canard deflection through flight-control software, as on the Eurofighter.
+Similarly, Chinese aerospace researchers have concluded that, in terms of stealth, the canard delta configuration is comparable with the conventional arrangement.